Christiane Finck is the Data Controller overseeing the process of data, data protection and how it is collected & stored.

 If you are wishing to make a complaint, we ask you to please put your concerns in writing as soon as possible so we can investigate these and explain, apologise, and take positive action where necessary.
 In most circumstances, if you tell us about your concern quickly, we can resolve matters straightaway.
 We kindly ask that you state what has caused you to have concerns and make your points clear.
 Please document when the relevant events took place and what results you expect from your complaint.

 This is Stage 1 of our Complaints Procedure.
-Upon receiving your letter, Dr Mallett will send you an acknowledgement of your letter within three working days of receipt of complaint.
+Upon receiving your letter, your doctor will send you an acknowledgement of your letter within three working days of receipt of complaint.
 We aim to provide a full response within 20 working days of receiving a written complaint.

-You may be invited to speak with a Company Director.
+You may be invited to speak with your doctor.
 If this is the case, an appointment will be made for you without charge.
 Reasonable assistance will be provided for complainants where required e.g., for those with a disability or those whose first language is not English.

-Our intention is that matters are resolved to your satisfaction by the Company’s Directors.
+Our intention is that matters are resolved to your satisfaction by your treating doctor.
 However, if you are not satisfied, you are invited to write to:

 The Independent Doctors Federation